Backendless/ui-builder-library/components/bl-transitions-component/README.md

-# Transition
+# Transitions

-Transition is a component of the Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
-Transition allows you to add a smooth component mounting animation.
+Transitions is a component of the Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
+This component allows you to add a smooth component mounting animation.

-The component based on external [Transition](https://mui.com/material-ui/transitions/).
+The component based on external [Transitions](https://mui.com/material-ui/transitions/).

 ## Properties